T-Pirozzini/CURRENT-GM48-Delivery/README.md

 # Soulo

-To see the original submission click here: https://gm48.net/game/2078/soulo
+To see the original submission click here: <a href=https://gm48.net/game/2078/soulo>GM48 Soulo</a>

 ## Objective: